The Andrews Family Confectioners & Transport entrepreneurs Llanelly

 The wedding took place at All Saint’s Church on Tuesday of Mr John E. Pugh son of Mr & Mrs T. Pugh “Fernholme” Queen Victoria Road and Miss Olive Andrews, the daughter of the late Mr William Andrews & Mrs Andrews, 24 Coleshill Terrace.
 Canon Watkyn Morgan officiated and the best man was Mr D.S.
 Pugh, the groomsman was Marie Roberts (sic), The bride was attired in white charmeuse with a bridal veil and was attended by her sister, Miss Doris Andrews, who was dressed in blue taffetta with a black picture hat.
 The reception was held at the Stepney Hotel when over forty guests attended & later in the day the newly-married couple left for the honeymoon which is being spent in London & the South Coast.

 Olive & John Pugh lived at 24 Coleshill Terrace after their marriage, sharing her mother Rosetta‘s home overlooking Coleshill School & the Town Hall grounds; they had no children of their own, but were the much-loved aunt & uncle to John’s nephews & nieces and their families and honorary aunt & uncle to the children of their many friends.
-They were looked after in their later years by Olive’s great-niece Muriel and her husband Jack Williams, who I believe, lived in Hedley Terrace.
+They were looked after in their later years by Olive’s great-niece Muriel and her husband David Jones who lived in Heol Goffa.
+Their granddaughter Bryony Adams has fond memories of playing Olive's grand piano at Coleshill Terrace; others of us remember visiting her during the years when she had become increasingly unwell, to find her sitting up in bed, her hair perfect, fully made-up and wearing her fine jewellery!
+She was certainly a character.
 John Pugh passed away in early 1980, aged 88 and Olive soon after, in early 1981, aged 86, after suffering ill health for several years.

 By the time of Olive’s death her family’s old sweet shop had undergone several changes of ownership, and the Andrews name was no longer synonymous with Llanelly House, but in summing up this story of her ancestors we should take time to consider how we should view the family and their achievements.